-According to the National Cervical Cancer Coalition, each year, nearly 13,000 women in the United States are diagnosed with cervical cancer.
-Research also shows that most women are diagnosed between the ages of 35 and 44, while about 15% of cervical cancers hit women over age 55.
-Few women under the age of 20 are diagnosed with cervical cancer.
+According to the National Cervical Cancer Coalition, each year, nearly 13,000 women in the United States are diagnosed.
+Research also shows that most women get a diagnosis between the ages of 35 and 44, while about 15% of cervical cancers hit women over age 55.
+Few women under the age of 20 get a diagnosis.

 What You Need to Know

-Cervical Cancer is Connected to a Sexually Transmitted Infection
+Cervical Cancer Has a Connection With a Sexually Transmitted Infection

 Cervical cancer is mostly caused by a virus called human papillomavirus or HPV, which is most commonly spread through vaginal or anal sex.
 HPV is the most common sexually transmitted infection (STI).
 In most cases (about 9 out of 10), HPV goes away on its own within 2-years and doesn’t cause any health issues, but sometimes it lingers, leading to cancers and other diseases.